In the photo, the ballerina’s twisted fingers dance towards the gloomy sky.

 And while ‘fathers of the nation’ are cast as heroic and photographed in dramatic physical poses, women are “seen as offering empty comfort.
 They are figureheads with no real ability to contribute to nation-building.”

-This exclusion from the socio-political sphere has happened even in countries like Egypt, where nineteenth-century revolutionary portrayals idealized female figures as “metaphors for the nation,” says lecturer in history at the University of Cambridge Arthur Asseraf.
+This exclusion from the socio-political sphere has happened even in countries like Egypt, where 20th-century revolutionary portrayals idealized female figures as “metaphors for the nation,” says lecturer in history at the University of Cambridge Arthur Asseraf.
 “The images of women acquire great symbolic power while actual women do not.”

 Images like that of Alaa also contrast with the “exoticized and silenced” imagery of black, Arab, Muslim women in head covers, whose story has for long been denied nuance.